 Activation and Presets Import option

 1 Step — Activating User Profile Builder

 In the opened JetEngine dashboard window you will see the Modules available for activation.
-Tick the Profile Builder option and click the Save button.
+Turn on the Profile Builder toggle and click the “Save” button.
 Now, you can work with it to the fullest.

 2 Step — Exploring Presets Import option

 After the Profile Builder module was activated you are free to operate with it and set it up according to your needs.
 However, there’s a way to import the pre-made configurations and modify them.

 So, go to the Skins Manager tab within the JetEngine dashboard, and find the Presets.

 Click on it and you’ll see two options available for importing: